 Green Tree Python

-The green tree python is a skilled and dangerous predator!
-Adapted to living up in the trees in the rainforests of Southeast Asia, these snakes sit and wait for small mammals and reptiles to wander close enough for them to strike.
+The green tree python is a skilled and dangerous predator that can grow to up to six feet in length!
+Adapted to living up in the trees in the rain forests of Southeast Asia, these snakes sit and wait for small mammals and reptiles to wander close enough for them to strike.
 They lack venom and use constriction to kill their prey.
-Though they can grow up to six feet in length, the specimens in our Ancient Reptile Ruins are babies!
-Additionally, they do not yet have the green coloration that they will when they are adults; instead, they are bright yellow, red and orange!